 You can only be taken into care if you are under 18 and the local council has obtained a court order.
 You have a right to know why you are in care, under which law and how long you are likely to remain there.

 You can be accommodated by a local council without a court order if a parent requests it or gives permission.
 However, the local council must take your wishes into account.
 Further information may be available from Become (see under heading Further help).

 If you are under 16 and marry, it will not be legal unless your marriage took place in a country with a lower marriage age limit than 16.

 If you are 16 or 17 you cannot marry without parental consent.
 Both parents with parental responsibility must give parental consent.
 In some circumstances, other people may give parental consent.
 In Northern Ireland a young person under 18 cannot marry without the consent of certain people.

 If they refuse permission, in England and Wales you can apply to the Family Court for permission to marry.
 In Northern Ireland you apply to the County Court.

 Anyone aged 18 or over can be married without parental permission.

-In England and Wales, both opposite sex and same sex couples can get married.
+Both opposite sex and same sex couples can get married.
 For more information on marriage, see Getting married.

 A civil partnership is a legal relationship which can be registered by two people.